-Yes, as long as the team also includes humanities scholars.
+Yes, if the team also includes humanities scholars.

 5. When should we start consulting with scholars about a project?

 The earlier, the better.
 The projects that NEH staff recommend for funding are usually ones in which scholars have helped shape the project's conceptual framework.